 The J.C.
 Sams Activity Center is situated by the campus lake.
-It contains the Office of Student Affairs, the Campus Bookstore, the University Counseling Center, the University Mailroom, University Publications, Game and Entertainment rooms, meeting and conference rooms, space for social and cultural activities and an adjoining lakeside patio.
+It contains the bookstore, counseling center, the university mailing center, school publication, game and entertainment rooms, the Sub Shop, Cyber Zone, meeting and conference rooms, space for social and cultural activities and an adjoining lakeside patio.